Coping with Fear of Recurrence

 - Seek out help and support from family, friends, clergy, support groups, social workers.

-- Use complimentary therapies, such as yoga and massage, to help manage stress.
+- Use integrative therapies, such as yoga, reiki, exercise and massage, to help manage stress.